frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/website/website-settings.md

 You can also set a [Web Page](/docs/user/manual/en/website/web-page) as the landing page.

-If you want to use the ERPNext Homepage, you must set it as `home`.
+If you want to use the ERPNext [Homepage](/docs/user/manual/en/website/homepage), you must set it as `home`.

 ![Website Settings - Landing Page](/docs/assets/img/website/website-settings-landing-page.png)
 *Website Settings - Landing Page*

 You can also set the **Title Prefix** here.
 It will be appended to the browser title on every page.
-It is recommended to put your company name here.
+You can put your company name here.

 ## 2. Website Theme